muggy8/stateless/README.md

 })
 ```

-right here we are of course continuing our javascript chain as per normal but what does the define function do? well in this case it acts very much like the the "=" operator in javascript and assignes a value to the scope it's called on. however it gives you a bit more control over how you want to define your variables since it can also be used to define get and set methods so your variables can be change / updated via variable = value. continueing along we have our first append call followed by another define
+right here we are of course continuing our javascript chain as per normal but what does the define function do? well in this case it acts very much like the the "=" operator in javascript and assigns a value to the scope it's called on. however it gives you a bit more control over how you want to define your variables since it can also be used to define get and set methods so your variables can be change / updated via variable = value. continuing along we have our first append call followed by another define

 ```javascript
 .append(